 Everything about the experience, like any Lynchian madhouse, feels like a lucid dream, especially on a technical level.
 From the editing to the music to the cinematography to the tone and to the way characters act, as well as the way situations are resolved, everything feels, as Donna puts it in the original run, “like having the most beautiful dream, and the most terrifying nightmare all at once.”
 It’s all so fluid yet jarring, simultaneous yet asynchronous.
 It all happens with, what feels like, no rhyme or reason, much like a dream itself.
 That said, not only is there a lot of substance to absorb from The Return, but it also adds to the power of the show.
 We feel like we’re on a ride we can’t escape or control.
 It also takes us on a very similar trip emotionally.
 A single hour of the series can be disturbing, hilarious, gruesome, joyous, intense and adorable all at once, taking us up and down a roller coaster of emotions that we, once again, don’t have a control on.
 Sure it’s not always pleasant, it can be disturbing and sickening at times, but there’s no part of the series that wants you to be comfortable with it.
 It’s an experience that’s dreamy, horrifying, insane, and can only be conducted by none other than David Lynch.

 So why is it so groundbreaking and amazing to have a surreal experimental series with no easy answers air weekly on television?
-Well, the last time it happened was when Twin Peaks originally aired back in 1990, because most networks are terrified of the idea due to the risk behind it.
+Well, most networks are terrified of the idea due to the risk behind it.
 The fact that Showtime was willing to give David Lynch total creative control on the project is absolutely insane, especially when the current state of entertainment is more focused on spoon-feeding as opposed to allowing the audience to think for themselves.
 By allowing us to think about everything we see for ourselves without any authorial intent from Lynch, we see everything from our own unique perspectives.
 Each interpretation, opinion and emotional response will differ in some way, and that’s the magic of not just The Return, and therefore Lynch’s filmography, but also the magic of art itself.
 What makes this new run of Twin Peaks even more groundbreaking than it was before is that Lynch has taken the true definition of art and brought it to the small screen once a week.
 This now makes it one of the most unforgettable moments in television history for those who tuned in full of memorable moments, emotions and feelings that will never be forgotten.
 For that, it may even have a lot more re-watchability as well compared to more straightforward television.
 With The Return, David Lynch has shown new possibilities in creating quality television just like he did over two decades ago, and without the full support of Showtime, none of this would be anywhere near possible.

 The first few episodes really showed the potential that this had to be an outstanding revival.
 Now that it’s all said and done, Twin Peaks: The Return is the most subversive, unique, insane and brilliant piece of television of this decade.
 David Lynch has created something here with Mark Frost that will be remembered forever and truly proves that he’s one of the great living auteur filmmakers.
 However, credit should also be given to Showtime for having the courage to take such a risk by giving Lynch total creative freedom this time around.
 This won’t be for everyone, hell this won’t even work for every Twin Peaks fan, but for those with an open mind and a lot of patience, The Return is as rewarding as it sounds.